 AgeUK has information on what you can do if you are concerned about an adult with an initial article Worried about an older person.

 You can also search for the pages for your local health board or social services team.

 How can I learn more?

 We provide training at your business on Safeguarding Children and Adults.
-We can either offer the accredited Level 3 Principles of Safeguarding and Protecting Children, Young People or Vulnerable Adults or we can tailor a course to meet your team's needs, just get in touch to discuss your requirements.
+We can either offer the accredited Level 1 Awareness of Safeguarding or Level 3 Principles of Safeguarding and Protecting Children, Young People or Vulnerable Adults or we can tailor a course to meet your team's needs, just get in touch to discuss your requirements.

 1 Lorenzo-Dus, N et al (2016) Understanding grooming discourse in computer-mediated environments.
 Discourse, Context and Media.
 12. 40-50